April 3, 2012

 Jung Bahadur Rana seems to have been reported quite lately of the growing insurgency in Gorkha or he should have paid no actual heed to it.
 This does not sound correct.
 It is yes, he had to be worried about the insurgency.
 According to what Pudma Jung Bahadur Rana has discussed the rebels had a plan to ‘fall upon the Maharaja’ in other words, kill Jung Bahadur Rana and the people in Kathmandu would proclaim Lakhan Thapa a king, does sound fictitious to some extent because when someone was accused of subverting a government and then after becoming a king, that would work as a tool for convincing people that the accused stood punishable for such a treason.

 Pudma Jung Rana further writes[9], Jung Bahadur Rana had sent a few companies of Devi Dutta Regiment to crush the rebellion and offers details how those rebels were treated later.
-It seems a year or so earlier that Jung Bahadur Rana was ‘passing through the mountain path at Deorali on his way back from princes hunting trip’ to Banbassa, west Nepal in February 1876[10] and Lakhan Thapa had planned to mount an attack on the former at Deorali which lies across Daraudi river, west of present day Manokamana temple in Gorkha district of Nepal and declare him the king of the country.
-But, I am at a loss to understand why would have Jung Bahadur Rana remained unknown of the Gorkhali Rebellion of such a magnitude led by Lakahn Thapa Magar ?
+It seems a year or so earlier that Jung Bahadur Rana was ‘passing through the mountain path at Deorali on his way back from princes' hunting trip’ to Banbassa, west Nepal in February 1876[10] and Lakhan Thapa had planned to mount an attack on the former at Deorali which lies across Daraudi river, west of present day Manokamana temple in Gorkha district of Nepal and declare him the king of the country.
+But, I am at a loss to understand why would have Jung Bahadur Rana remained unknown of the Gorkhali Rebellion of such a magnitude led by Lakahn Thapa Magar then ?
 And why would, in contrast, Pudma Jung Rana write Martyr Lakhan Thapa’s rebellion against Jung Bahadur Rana had reached far and wide in the country ?

 It was not just a random mob or conspiracy from Gorkha against anyone.
 It looks the rebellion had lasted more than a year already.
 Let’s now assume for few seconds that Pudma Jung Bahadur Rana has written true story about the capture of Lakhan Thapa Magar and his supporters.
-Should we believe Martyr Lakhan Thapa Magar and other six of his supporters being transported in a bamboo cage to Kathmandu to be indicted and sometime later sent to Manokamana Temple from Kathmandu to be hanged?
+Should we believe Martyr Lakhan Thapa Magar and other six of his supporters being transported in a bamboo cage to Kathmandu to be indicted and sometime later sent back to Manokamana Temple from Kathmandu to be hanged?
 How would have a dangerous dictator like Jung Bahadur Rana, thought of transporting rebels back and forth in a bamboo cage to hang in front of Manokamana Shrine alleging that the goddess had inspired them to revolt, instead killing up his front at once?

 This all is enough to understand that Lakhan Thapa's rebellion, as described by Pudma Jung Bahadur Rana, was not just a conspiracy against the head of the government.
 It was a well-planned political movement very much fitting to that time.
 And a person hanged for a political cause simply qualifies for becoming a martyr of the country.

-Why to Claim Lakhan Thapa the First Martyr ?
+Claiming Lakhan Thapa Country's First Martyr :

 There are some people out there who demand Birdhowj Basnyat, who was also put to death in 1846 immediately after the Kot Massacre, to be declared the martyr of the country.
 Likewise Bal Dev Shah ‘Bakabir’ was also hanged to death in 1850.
 Karbir Khatri, Jaya Bahadur Kunwar, and Badri Narshing Kunwar were also put to death on February 17, 1859 for having plotted to kill Jung Bahadur Rana.
 These people had plotted to kill the head of the government who had just recently taken over the rein of the government.
 Vengeance against anyone doesn’t qualify a person for the martyrdom.
 These people had plotted to revenge.
 So, these people’s conspiracy was not a political programme.
 That was not a programme for the cause of the people in the country either.
 So, they can’t be treated as martyrs.

 The fall of Rana regime in 1950 brought about some changes in the country.
 Dashrath Chand, Sukra Raj Shastri, Dharma Bhakta and Ganga Lal were officially declared martyrs of the country and are offered due respect until today.
 But Lakhan Thapa Magar was not declared martyr of the country.
 The Nepal Magar Association led a campaign demanding Lakhan Thapa Magar be declared martyr of the country.
-It took long, for Nepal Government, to declare him, martyr of the country only recently in 2000.
+It took long, for Nepal Government, to declare him, martyr of the country only recently in 2000 AD.

 Can this school be renamed as 'Martyr Lakhan Thapa Memorial Higher Secondary School' ?

 Some people used to say until few years ago, "only in compelling circumstances should one go after Lakhan Thapa, otherwise must be avoided"[12].
 The avoidance unfortunately still persists in the country.
 But on the other hand local people receive the martyr with great respect even today.
-Long before being declared the martyr, in memory of Martyr Lakhan Thapa Magar the people of Kahule Bhangar, Khabdi and Bungkot Village established a Higher Secondary School in Khabdi Bhanjyang and named it 'Martyr Memorial Higher Secondary School' (Shāhīd Smṛiti Uççha Mādhyāmik Viḍyālaya) but the political situation did not allow them to name the school 'Martyr Lakhan Thāpā Memorial Higher Secondary School' .
+Long before being declared the martyr, in memory of Martyr Lakhan Thapa Magar, the people of Kahule Bhangar, Khabdi and Bungkot Village established a Higher Secondary School in Khabdi Bhanjyang and named it 'Martyr Memorial Higher Secondary School' (Shāhīd Smṛiti Uççha Mādhyāmik Viḍyālaya) but the political situation did not allow them to name the school 'Martyr Lakhan Thāpā Memorial Higher Secondary School' .
 Likewise, the people of Kahule Bhangar were also allowed to name a school: Lakhan Thāpā Primary School only but not, 'Martyr Lakhan Thāpā Primary School'.
 It may be hoped the Government of Nepal will allow local people change names of these schools in the name of Martyr Lakhan Thapa Magar.

 Conclusion: